aleksey925/poetryenv/README.md

 curl -sSL https://raw.githubusercontent.com/aleksey925/poetryenv/master/src/poetryenv.sh -o ~/poetryenv && bash ~/poetryenv self-install
 ```

-Аfter successful installation you will see the following line in the console: `poetryenv has been installed`.
+After successful installation you will see the following line in the console: `poetryenv has been installed`.

 ## Usage

-This script is recommended for use with `direnv` to automatically switch between
+This script is designed to be used in conjunction with `direnv`.
+It automatically
-different versions of Poetry.
-In this case, you just need to create a `.envrc` file in
+applies commands from the `.envrc` file when you enter the folder, and automatically
-your project, add the command from the output of the `install` command there, and run `direnv allow`.
+unloads these commands when you exit.

 For example, you can install Poetry 1.7.1 with the following command: